 It was originally spurred by my own personal experience.
 Like a lot of people, I had been using the Net heavily for more than a decade.
 In fact, every time the Web gained some new capability, I used it more.
 What I started noticing around 2007 was that I seemed to be losing my ability to concentrate.
 Not just when I was sitting at a computer.
 Even when the computer was off and I tried to read a book, to sustain a single train of thought, I found it difficult.

 Carr is a deep thinker and it’s worth spending a few minutes reading what he has to say on the subject.
-In a recent post on his blog he successfully defended his work from an attack by Stephen Pinker, the famed Harvard psychologist who criticized his thesis recently in the NY Times.

 I think there are two things we can do to address this problem: